nasifsafwan/House-Ledger/README.md

 </p>

 ---
-This project has been hosted in : https://house-ledger-lgkkz01pl-nasifsafwans-projects.vercel.app/
+This project is available in: https://house-ledger-lgkkz01pl-nasifsafwans-projects.vercel.app/ and is open source.
 ## Overview

 House Ledger helps a mess manager and members stay aligned on monthly costs.
 It combines meal logging, rent management, bill splitting, payment tracking, and member-to-member settlements into one workflow.